 Dietitians usually see people in hospital, or at clinics in Westport, Reefton, Greymouth, and Hokitika.
 They can also visit homes and rest homes if needed.

-Vicki Clarke, the visiting dietitian from Christchurch, visits Buller Health in Westport and Parfitt Ward at Greymouth Hospital several times a year for face-to-face meetings with young people needing dietitian support.
+Vicki Clarke, the visiting dietitian from Christchurch, visits Buller Health in Westport and the children’s ward at Te Nikau, Grey Hospital & Health Centre several times a year for face-to-face meetings with young people needing dietitian support.
 She regularly talks to her patients by phone or videoconference.

 Community & Public Health has produced some advice about getting prepared for emergencies if you have an infant under 12 months old.